Authored by Terri Simpkin, Portman Partners Associate

 In light of the grim forecast about women’s equality, I expected we’d talk at length about this topic during a recent panel session in which I was privileged to participate.
 Speaking about the under-representation of women in the digital infrastructure sector has been a key point of my prior speaking engagements and a subject of my academic work and research.
 So I was perplexed to witness the conversation move away from issues such as opening up opportunities for women and how the sector is missing out on finding eminently capable employees in a candidate starved context by not engaging female talent.

 Instead, the discussion wended its way around to general skills and labour shortages, landing with an unwelcome thud when it careened to lamenting the shortcomings of Generations Y (Millennials) and Z; members of our communities who were collectively born between 1981 and 2012.
-The comment that floored me opined the 'fact' that individuals from these generations needed to get a grip on reality if they were to avoid a nasty wake up call or a kick up the backside when they joined the digital infrastructure workplace.
-In general terms, the inference was that they might have qualifications, but they were entitled and lacked work ethic similar to their elder colleagues.
-Their approach to work showed a lack of commitment, and they're all just in it for themselves.
-These 'upstarts' think they can come 'in here' demanding privileges such as flexible working, professional development, clearly articulated routes to career progression and work/life balance.
-They want respect and expect to have their voices heard in the workplace.
-"Bah!!
+The comment that floored me opined the ‘fact’ that individuals from these generations needed to get a grip on reality if they were to avoid a nasty wake up call or a kick up the backside when they joined the digital infrastructure workplace.
+In general terms, the inference was that they might have qualifications, but they were entitled & lacked work ethic similar to their elder colleagues.
+Their approach to work showed a lack of commitment, & they’re all just in it for themselves.
+These ‘upstarts’ think they can come ‘in here’ demanding privileges such as flexible working, professional development, clearly articulated routes to career progression & work/life balance.
+They want respect & expect to have their voices heard in the workplace.
+“Bah!!
 What are they thinking?
-They should feel lucky they have a job and be done with it" was the general gist of the wholly uncomplimentary moan-fest.
+They should feel lucky they have a job & be done with it” was the general gist of the wholly uncomplimentary moan-fest.

 I’ve heard this in other conversations, and you probably have too.
 But, I wonder if you have ever done this thought experiment.
 Replace ‘Millennials and Gen Z’ with the words ‘German’ or ‘Jewish’ or ‘women’ and see how it sounds.
 The denigration of people solely based on their age or the generation into which they were born is just as offensive and discriminatory as if the disparaging comments were made about other groups in society.